Sept 21, 2021 (see below for modifications)

-What follows is an overview of the risk mitigation protocols and procedures we used during the summer of 2021 plan to successfully run our programs in the British Virgin Islands.
+What follows is an overview of the risk mitigation protocols and procedures which, at the time of writing, we expect to use during the summer of 2022.

 - Reduce the possibility of an infected person joining the program.

-- Once clear, limit opportunities for a student or staff member to become infected for the duration of the program.
+- Once aboard, limit opportunities for a student or staff member to become infected for the duration of the program.

 Answering the difficult questions of “What if”